Yyassin/floralyfe/WeeklyUpdates/week7/Yousef_Yassin_week7.md

      - The alternative I'm planning to apply is the following:
        - I've acquired a database of plant living conditions in California (~4K species) called WUCOLS IV.
 There's also another database of ~40 common plants and their basic living requirements.
        - I plant to consolidate this information into our own Firestore database through a script (while also cleaning it up to suit our needs).
        - In terms of the application feature: if we're able to find a user's plant in our database then we'll use that information.
 If not, we can still provide the user with the species and they can then find the water requirements if they don't know them already.
 When they enter this information, our dataset will grow and, in a real-world, the dataset would eventually satisfy our needs.
+         - Plant id's API also has the ability to detect plant disease (including some from over-watering).
+If we have time, we could try adding the ability to modify plant optima based on this feedback.

      - The second goal for next week is partially integrating the system explained above.
+Mainly the script for integrating the databases into our own.
      - I also hope to begin implementing the interface of our system along with doing more research and begin implementing unit tests for the UI (looking at react-testing-library and jest).

 6. ***Is anything blocking you that you need from others?*** _(What do you need from whom)_